 \subsection{The square}

 Assume classical logic.
 Given the framework of first-order logic, the square of oppositions uses four kinds of categorical propositions (where $\varphi$ is formula): (A) universal affirmative of the form $\forall x \varphi$, (E) universal negative of the form $\forall x \neg \varphi$, (I) existential affirmative $\exists x \varphi$ and (O) existential negative $\exists x \neg \varphi$.
-Given that $\forall$ and $\exists$ are interdefinable in the presence of negation, it is a matter of taste to decide which one to use to represent these fours propositions.
+Taking into account that $\forall$ and $\exists$ are interdefinable in the presence of negation, it is a matter of taste to decide which one to use to represent these four propositions.
 They can appear as above, mixing both quantifiers, or with only one kind of quantifier.
-Thus, for universal quantifier and negation there is the following configuration: (A) $\forall x \varphi$, (E) $\forall x \neg \varphi$, (I) $\neg \forall x \neg \varphi$ and (O) $\neg \forall x \varphi$.
-For existential quantifier and negation: (A) $\neg \exists x \neg \varphi$, (E) $\neg \exists x \varphi$, (I) $\exists x \varphi$ and (O) $\exists x \neg \varphi$.
+Thus, for universal quantifier and negation there is the following: (A) $\forall x \varphi$, (E) $\forall x \neg \varphi$, (I) $\neg \forall x \neg \varphi$ and (O) $\neg \forall x \varphi$.
+For existential quantification and negation: (A) $\neg \exists x \neg \varphi$, (E) $\neg \exists x \varphi$, (I) $\exists x \varphi$ and (O) $\exists x \neg \varphi$.
 In general, in the literature, there are four traditional oppositions holding between these propositions: contradiction (d), contrariety (c), subcontrariety (sc) and subalternation (s), which are defined in the standard way (see \cite{parsons}).